RapTho/elasticsearch-tutorials/lab-2.md

 ## Indices

-Lets add a new index with some data to dive deeper into shards.
-First, lets create a new index `books`
+Let's add a new index with some data to dive deeper into shards.
+First, let's create a new index called `books`

 ```
 PUT /books